 It seems as if in the story, this sort of mixture of dynamics can combine to potentially increase the speed of transition exponentially if you are able to share with, or help out, "others" in similar circumstances through this kind of interaction and discussion when combined along side of delving into these matters alone.
 That was the case in my life, and it was certainly the case in Matthew's.
 Just discovering that you aren't "the only one" facing these issues through such forms of interaction is reason enough to combine solo inquiry or practice with the dynamic provided by the small group.
 It is important – extremely important – to find a collective of people, (or even just one person at the start) with whom one is able to bounce things off of.
 Not as a crutch to be used overtly or exclusively as a place to look for sympathy or a forum solely for venting - though at times and in good measure that can certainly a key benefit once one starts plowing into Reality.
 But primarily, it has been found on this end that the addition of focused, diligent, and motive-dissecting interactions within group settings into one's spiritual landscape works to provide an invaluable and grounded source of real guidance and genuine, ongoing support along often rocky pathless path toward Truth Realization.

 If you do not fear falling alone, do you presume that you will rise up alone?
-Consider how much more can be accomplished by two together than by one alone.

-This road demands courage and stamina,
+going that will keep your head on the problem.
+This road demands courage and stamina, |

 When you work with others you are working with yourself.
 And I don't mean that in any overt transcendental or metaphysical sense, but in a very practical way from the perspective of an individual seeker.
 In my experience with self-inquiry group work, not only have I seen usually subtle or completely hidden personality patterns exposed, but have been opened to new perspectives and greater compassion.